mariammartins/terraform-example-foundation/0-bootstrap/README-GitHub.md

 1. Update `common.auto.tfvars` file with values from your GCP environment.
 See any of the envs folder [README.md](../3-networks-svpc/envs/production/README.md#inputs) files for additional information on the values in the `common.auto.tfvars` file.
-1. You must add your user email in the variable `perimeter_additional_members` to be able to see the resources created in the restricted project.
+1. You must add your user email in the variable `perimeter_additional_members` to be able to see the resources created in the shared vpc project.
 1. Update the `remote_state_bucket` variable with the backend bucket from step Bootstrap in the `common.auto.tfvars` file.

    ```bash